yckmciaiy/angular-svg-icon/README.md

 A [working demo](http://czeckd.github.io/angular2-svg-icon/demo/) shows the component in action.
 The demo shows an SVG image styled with CSS fill to be red, green, and blue.
-It provides a form where width and fill color can be adjusted and displaying the associated HTML and CSS.
+It provides a form where width and fill color can be adjusted and displays the corresponding HTML and CSS.

 ## Usage

 Copy `svg-icon.component.ts` into your app.
 Import the SvgIconComponent into a component and include it in that component's directives.
-For a usage example, see `demo-app.component.ts`.
+For a usage example, see `app/demo-app.component.ts`.

 Additionally, set-up `HTTP_PROVIDERS` in your app's bootstrap method and import `rxjs/add/operator/map` to use the map.
 See `main.ts` for an example.
-Note that `http.dev.js` from angular2 will also need to be added to the html page where the angular2 scripts are is loaded.
+Note that `http.dev.js` from angular2 will also need to be added to the html page where the angular2 scripts are loaded.

 ### Getting started